edgrmdna/edgrmdna.github.io/_posts/2022-01-18-LidarVolume.md

 pdal pipeline -i dtm.json
 {% endhighlight %}

+Convert the raster to contours and pick a height at a low point in the terrain.

 __________
 Step 4: Calculate the Volume

-At this point, CloudCompare has a function called 'Compute 2.5 D Volume'.
+Use CloudCompare has a function called 'Compute 2.5 D Volume'.
 Specify your base height and a report will display the calculations.
 I went ahead and made a map to show my results:
 ![Result](/assets/cerro-san-luis-vol.png)